| Aragorn opened the door wearing

 waiting for them.

 Legolas felt a sharp pang of guilt.
-He had disliked her intensely,
+He had disliked her intensely

-had threatened her with violent death.
-It was irrational, he knew,
+he had threatened her with violent death.

-but he felt as though he had wished this terrible fate on her.
+It was irrational, he knew, but he felt as though he had wished

-He placed his hand on his heart, bowed his head, and said, softly,
+this terrible fate upon her.
+He placed his hand on his heart,

-"We had our differences, my teacher, but you accepted my
+my teacher, but you accepted my choice of Lady Eowyn last night,

-swear, by the love that I bear her, that I will do everything
+I bear her, that I will do everything in my power to find and

-in my power to find and punish the person who did this to you."
+punish the person who did this to you."

-to his oath.
 Eowyn stood with her head bowed.

 "Master Dínendal," said Legolas, after a respectful